Deep Work is a book by Cal Newport on how you can change your working practices.

 The journalistic philosophy: This philosophy is simpler than the others.
-With the journalistic philosophy you develop any spare you may have to working deeply.
+With the journalistic philosophy you develop any spare time you may have to work deeply.
 This is an ideal approach if you work a lot of hours.
-You can dedicate any free time you have to working deeply on your pet projects.
+You can dedicate any free time you have to work deeply on your pet projects.

 There’s no right and wrong method here.
 Just find one which works for you and use it.
 If you’re starting out, it may be best to experiment with all four until you find one which works.

 I used the journalistic approach when I was teaching.
 I had little free time throughout the day, so in between classes, or for a few hours when I was done, I’d try and get as much work done as I could.

 This worked well for me and I got a lot done in that time.
 Now that I work for myself, I use the rhythmic and monastic philosophy.
 I don’t like planning my day out thoroughly, so the bimodal approach doesn’t work for me.

 Try each one and see which one works for you.
 When you find one that works, stick with it and crack on with your deep work.

 Takeaway 2 – These two abilities will help you thrive in the new economy

 The world is changing.
 Or rather, it’s always changing.

 However, the world is changing at a greater pace than ever before.
 Technological change is increasing at ever-growing speeds.
 Just think back to the turn of the century.

 Flat-screen TVs weren’t commonplace, the iPod was still to be released and touchscreen phones were the stuff of Hollywood films.